Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 [Directions to the Computer Lab](https://www.cst.cam.ac.uk/directions).

-Depending on demand, we may organise a block booking of accommodation at a college which is usually cheaper than a local hotel.
+Depending on demand, we may organise a block booking of accommodation at a college or nearby hotel.
 Otherwise, Cambridge is replete with good quality hotels and [most colleges also make their rooms available](https://www.universityrooms.com/en-GB/city/cambridge/home/?gclid=Cj0KCQjw-JyUBhCuARIsANUqQ_KO7BKHd9D9yhAt5q80cBarTw0ltRwbJ-GHXpl-zjx4eiIgEqdPeJQaAjzcEALw_wcB) which is an excellent way to soak up more of the Cambridge atmosphere.

-If you plan to attend in person, please given an indication of which days you will stay in Cambridge in the sign-up.
+If you plan to attend in person, please indicate during the registration process which days you will need accommodation in Cambridge.

 #### COVID-19